tournesol-app/tournesol/infra/README.md

 ## Accessing the back end admin interface

-To protect the back end's admin interface, its access is restricted to HTTP requests coming from its own host.
+To protect the back end admin interface, its access is restricted to HTTP requests coming from its own host.

 Users having an account on the server can access this interface by using an SSH connection.